cortiz/deployer-extras/Readme.md

 This project will extend the default features found in [CrafterCMS](https://github.com/craftercms/studio) deployer.
 * [CoffeeScript]
 ## Added Features

 ### Coffee Script Compiler

 This will compile your coffee script and deployed it as a .js file.
 #### Usage

-* Create the postprocessor bean.
+1. Create the postprocessor bean.
+2. Added to the postprocessors list of the deployer target.

+#### Example

 ```xml
   <bean id="CoffeePostProcessor"
          class="org.github.cortiz.craftercms.deployer.postprocessors.CoffeeScriptPostProcessor" init-method="init">